chadokruse/chadokruse.github.com/_cards/cto-office.md

 ---
 name: cto-office
-image: confidential.jpg
+image: g5.jpg
 image_href:
-header: CTOs Office - Consulting
+header: Consulting - CTOs Office
 tags:
   - Consulting
   - ProcessImprovement
 sort: 8
 ---
-Was hired by the CTO of a 150 person technology company to help him assume the product management function and take the team from good to great.
+Hired by the founding CTO of this fast-growing enterprise SaaS company to help him assume the product management function and take the team from good to great.